Designated Library Status for Central Library

 The six designated collections are:

 Photography Collection - The Library has over 2 million photographic items and uniquely, holds the only national collection of photography in a public library.
-There are outstanding collections including those of pioneers like Sir Benjamin Stone, Francis Frith and Francis Bedford as well as modern collections such as Paul Hill / Photographer's Place and Vanley Burke.
+There are outstanding collections including those of pioneers like Sir Benjamin Stone and Francis Bedford as well as modern collections such as Paul Hill / Photographer's Place and Vanley Burke.

-The Archives and Heritage Service holds over 6000 archive collections including numerous major collections of national and international importance such as the archives of industrial innovators James Watt and Matthew Boulton, Birmingham Repertory Theatre including Bernard Shaw correspondence, and broadcasting pioneer Charles Parker.
+The Archives, Heritage and Photography service holds over 6000 archive collections including numerous major collections of national and international importance such as the archives of industrial innovators James Watt and Matthew Boulton, Birmingham Repertory Theatre including Bernard Shaw correspondence, and broadcasting pioneer Charles Parker.

 Early and Fine Printing Collections a collection of outstanding quality and significance incorporating over 8,200 books printed before 1701 including splendid examples of early atlases, bookbinding from 15th century, 4,500 examples of fine printing, outstanding hand-coloured illustrated books and two 17th century parish libraries.